arenaxr/arena-docs/content/interface/filestore.md

 ## Uploading Programs

-To upload a Python or WASM program to the ARENA, follow the same steps as uploading at 3D model.
+To upload a Python or WASM program to the ARENA, follow the same steps as uploading a 3D model.
 Either create a new file/folder, or upload the files/folders with the programs.

 ![](../../assets/img/overview/filestore/fs4.jpg)